trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://unraid.net](https://unraid.net)

-UnRAID is a full OS and offers a (FUSE based?) filesystem which provides a union of filesystems like mergerfs but with the addition of live parity calculation and storage.
+UnRAID is a full OS and offers a filesystem (likely FUSE based) which provides a union of filesystems like mergerfs but with the addition of live parity calculation and storage.
 Outside parity calculations mergerfs offers more features and due to the lack of real-time parity calculation can have higher peak performance.
 For some users mergerfs being open source is also preferable.

-For semi-static data mergerfs + [SnapRAID](http://www.snapraid.it)
+For semi-static data mergerfs + [SnapRAID](https://www.snapraid.it)
 provides a similar, but not real-time, solution.
 [NonRAID](https://github.com/qvr/nonraid) (see below) is a fork of UnRAID's parity calculation solution and can also be used with